Sintra, Portugal was a no-brainer. If you’re traveling near a UNESCO World Heritage site, you’re obligated by the laws of nature to go see it, right?

 I think Sintra has enough to do (if you want to pay admission fees to palaces and museums) for an entire week or more.
 We did it in a day and enjoyed ourselves, but we spent too much time getting our bearings and seeing beautiful sights from afar.

-The day was kind of a catastrophe and kind of wonderful.
+The day was one part catastrophe and two parts wonderful.
 We ended up getting very lost trying to return to Lisbon, since we took the wrong train and got off at a random stop (they all say Lisbon in one form or another!)
-We desperately tried to figure out how to get back when no one around us spoke English and the train employees were unhelpful or couldn’t understand us.
+We desperately tried to figure out how to get back when no one around us spoke English and the train employees couldn’t understand us.